 - On July 15, 2014, Nahla shared a cartoon of an Izz ad-Din al-Qassam Brigades member stomping on an Israeli soldier in Gaza.

-- Catherine de Bock has held the position of “Advisor for Humanitarian Affairs” at the Belgian Ministry of Development Cooperation since November 2020.
+- Catherine de Bock has held the position of “Spokesperson to Belgian Minister of Development Cooperation and Major Cities, Meryame Kitir” since July 2021.
+Previously, De Bock held the position of “Advisor for Humanitarian Affairs” at the Belgian Ministry of Development Cooperation (2020-2021).
 De Bock is also a former Oxfam-Solidarité employee (2015-2020).

 In 2017, referring to two relatives who were killed in clashes with the IDF, De Bock wrote in a Facebook post,1 “Abu Ali died in the struggle for a free Palestine and so did his nephew Basel two days ago.
 It is our duty to continue their fight, enduring [sic] a better future for the Palestinian people.”